 Guidance in this situation includes:

-- When it comes to contact tracing and/or guidance to isolate Memorial defers to Public Health and take our cues from them and work together where required.
+- When it comes to contact tracing and/or guidance to isolate Memorial defers to Public Health guidance.

 - If you have concerns regarding your own health, please contact 811 or your health care provider.

 - Regarding notification, you will be notified if Public Health determines it is required.
 They will only be in touch if there is a risk of exposure.

 In cases of exposure, Public Health will notify individuals and Memorial will support Public Health if asked.
 Public Health determines who needs to be tested.
 It is their jobs to determine risk and exposure level.
 If there is an exposure you will be notified in less than 24 hrs after test results come back by Eastern Health.